liferay/liferay-screens/android/README.md

 To include your first screenlet, you only need to follow 3 steps:

 * Download and include Liferay Screens in your project.
-* Configure the IP Adress of your server and the company id.
+* Configure your server's IP address and Company ID.
-* Add your first screenlet to your view.
+* Add a screenlet to your view.

-Let's see how we can download and include Liferay Screens:
+The following sections show you how to download and include Liferay Screens in your project.

 ### Gradle